-- Go to the Settings menu on the Fusion Keypad and tilt the Joystick up until you see Passcode 0000. - Center click the Joystick to gain access and show the cursor. - Tilt the Joystick up or down to increment or decrement the first number.
+- Go to the Config menu on the Fusion Keypad and tilt the Joystick up until you see Passcode 0000. - Center click the Joystick to gain access and show the cursor. - Tilt the Joystick up or down to increment or decrement the first number.
 Tilt the Joystick left or right to increment or decrement the next number.
-Continue the process until you have set a four-digit Passcode number. - Write down your Passcode and save it in a secure place! - Press the Go key to exit and display your Passcode. - To finalize the lock process, tilt the Joystick down while still in the Settings menu until you see the Lock Config menu item. - Center click the Joystick. - Press Go to lock the code or Pause to exit the menu. - After locking the Passcode, access to all machine factory settings from within the Settings menu will be visible, but will be locked out so they cannot be changed accidentally. - Machine functions such as Restore XY Home, Quick Table Home, etc will not be locked out and can still be used from the Settings menu.
+Continue the process until you have set a four-digit Passcode number. - Write down your Passcode and save it in a secure place! - Press the Go key to exit and display your Passcode. - To finalize the lock process, tilt the Joystick down while still in the Config menu until you see the Lock Config menu item. - Center click the Joystick.